Fjord Municipality: Geography

-Fjord municipality is located along the inner Storfjorden and around the Norddalsfjorden and the Tafjorden which flow west to east.
+Fjord Municipality is located along the inner Storfjorden and around the Norddalsfjorden and the Tafjorden which flow west to east.
 The majority of the municipality lies east and south of the fjord, while a small previously inhabited mountainous area on the west side of the fjord is also part of Fjord.
 Ytste Skotet is a preserved historic farm/museum that is located on the steep mountainsides on the west side of the fjord.
 Most of the municipality surrounds the Stordalen valley and the Valldalen valley, both on the east side of the fjord.
+The highest point in the municipality is the 1999 m tall mountain Puttegga, on the border with Rauma Municipality.

 The large Valldalen valley runs to the northeast from the Norddalsfjorden.
 The valleys are surrounded by the Tafjordfjella mountain range.
 The mountains Puttegga, Karitinden, and Tordsnose sit on the eastern border of the municipality.
 The mountain Høgstolen lies in the northern part of the municipality.
-Reinheimen National Park is located partially in the municipality of Fjord.
+Reinheimen National Park is located partially in the municipality.
 Tafjorden is part of the UNESCO World Heritage Site West Norwegian Fjords.